François-Thomas Galbaud du Fort: Saint-Domingue

 On 21 June 1793 they proclaimed that all blacks who would fight for them against the Spanish and other enemies would be given their freedom.

 This policy revived an edict the king had issued in 1784 but that had not been implemented due to resistance from the planters.

 The proclamation of 21 June turned out to be the turning point in the struggle, and in the broader movement to emancipate the slaves.

-In a council of war on 22 June 1793 Galbaud decided to destroy the guns of all the batteries that could harm the fleet, thus destroying the city's defenses against the English.
+In a council of war on 22 June 1793 Galbaud decided to destroy the guns of all the batteries that could harm the fleet, thus destroying the city's defenses against a potential invasion by sea.

 It was then decided that the whole fleet would sail to the United States, and from there to France.

 The freed insurgents joined the white and mulatto forces loyal to the commissioners and drove the sailors out of the arsenal and the city on 22–23 June.

 Most of Cap Francais had been burned down by 23 June 1793.

 Galbaud fled to Baltimore in a fleet of 120 ships carrying 10,000 refugees.

 The fleet left for the United States on 24–25 June.

 That night Rear Admiral Joseph de Cambis regained authority over the crew of the Jupiter, where Galbaud had taken refuge, and arrested Galbaud.

 However, soon after reaching the United States Galbaud managed to get the crew to again revolt against Cambis, who had to leave the ship and take refuge at the French consulate.

 The civil commissioners returned to Cap-Français on 4 July 1793, where they removed disloyal officials from office and replaced them by reliable men.

 On 10 July 1793 they wrote to the National Convention describing what had happened, and how Galbaud had left the northern province defenseless.

-Gilbaud and his fellow "agitators" were accused of allying themselves "during the federalist period, with all of the colonists, or aristocratic and royalist merchants, in our principal commercial cities."
+Galbaud and his fellow "agitators" were accused of allying themselves "during the federalist period, with all of the colonists, or aristocratic and royalist merchants, in our principal commercial cities."

 On 29 August and 31 October 1793 Sonthonax and Polverel issued decrees that emancipated all slaves in the northern and southern provinces respectively.

 Later career

 When Galbaud reached Paris in the spring of 1794 he was at once thrown into Abbaye prison under suspicion of being a royalist.
 His wife was active in working for his release, and he was given parole after eight months.

-He could not rejoin the army, but found work in the office of the Committee of Public Safety.

-A month after Napoleon's coup of November 1799 he rejoined the army, and was assigned to Egypt, where he was accompanied by his wife.

-He arrived in Egypt in 1800 with the rank of brigadier-general.

-Galbaud died of the plague in 1801 in Cairo, Egypt.
+He could not rejoin the French army, but found work in the office of the Committee of Public Safety.
+A month after Napoleon's coup of 18 Brumaire on 9 November 1799 he rejoined the army, and was sent to French-occupied Egypt accompanied by his wife.
+He arrived in Egypt in 1800 at the rank of brigadier-general.
+Galbaud died of the plague on 21 April 1801 in Cairo.